polkadot-fellows/Evaluations/evidence/bkontur/0005-bkontur-2025-promotion-rank2.md

 ## Argument

-I believe I have demonstrated both the technical depth and the collaborative maturity expected of a Rank II Fellow.
+I believe I have demonstrated both the technical depth and the collaborative maturity expected of a Proficient member.
 My work consistently aligns with the Polkadot Fellowship’s core mission: ensuring the protocol's long-term safety and resilience while enabling its evolution.
 Below is a summary of my contributions across the most relevant domains, based on my previous retention arguments and ongoing work.

 ### Bridges